STAR Satellite Rainfall Estimates

-The Self-Calibrating Multivariate Precipitation Retrieval (SCaMPR) algorithm is an effort to combine the relative strengths of infrared (IR)- based and microwave (MW)-based estimates of precipitation.
-In particular, IR data are available at high spatial (4 km) and temporal (15 min over the CONUS) resolution with very low latency (minutes), but raining clouds are opaque in the IR and thus precipitation information must be inferred from cloud-top properties such as temperature and texture.
-In contrast, raining clouds are semitransparent at MW frequencies, and thus MW radiances are sensitive to the amount of water and ice in a cloud, resulting in a more robust relationship with precipitation rates.
-However, MW data are available only from low-earth-orbit platforms, and thus are available infrequently (e.g., approximately twice per day for a polar orbit).
+The Self-Calibrating Multivariate Precipitation Retrieval (SCaMPR) algorithm, also called the Enterprise Rainfall Rate algorithm, attempts to effort to combine the separate strengths of infrared (IR)-based and microwave (MW)-based estimates of rainfall.
+In particular, IR data are available from geostationary Earth orbit (GEO) platforms with high spatial resolution (2 km immediately below the satellite) and very frequent updates (every 10 min over the Western Hemisphere) and the observations are sent to the ground within minutes.
+However, rain clouds are opaque in the IR, so rainfall information has to be inferred from cloud-top properties like temperature and texture.
+Meahwhile, rain clouds are semitransparent at MW frequencies, so MW radiances are sensitive to the total amount of water and / or ice in a cloud which gives them stronger relationship with rain rates.
+However, unlike IR data, MW data are available only from low-Earth- orbit (LEO) platforms, which typically pass over a particular point only twice per day.

-Numerous approaches have been taken to combine IR and MW data for rain rate estimation.
-SCaMPR uses GOES IR data as a source of predictor information (thus optimizing the temporal resolution, refresh rate, and latency of the estimates), and calibrates them against MW-based rain rates (thus optimizing the accuracy).
-The selection of predictors and calibration are performed in two steps by SCaMPR: rain/no rain discrimination using discriminant analysis, and precipitation rate calibration using regression.
-Nonlinear transformations of the predictors are also performed to optimize the regression fits.
-Since regression assumes a normal distribution and tends to distort non-normally distributed data, a final processing step involves computing the rain rates on the calibration data and matching the Cumulative Distribution Function (CDF) with that of the microwave rain rates to create a lookup table (LUT) that adjustes the distribution of the SCaMPR rain rates to match that of the calibration microwave rain rates.
-Finally, to account for the effects of evaporation of hydrometeors below the cloud base, the average relative humidity (RH) over the lower third of the atmosphere from the Global Forecast System (GFS) model is used to adjust the rainfall rates downward in dry envioronments.
+Different approaches have been taken to combine IR and MW data for rain rate estimation.
+SCaMPR estimates rain rates from GEO IR data in order to take advantage of the high resolution, rapid refresh rate, and short delay of IR data) but the relationships are calibrated using MW-based rain rates to optimize their accuracy).
+The algorithm calibrates the rain / no rain discrimination and the rain rate using two separate steps and using discriminant analysis for the first and linear regression for the second.
+The predictors are also transformed by regressing them against the MW rain rates in log-log space to get bettere regression fits.
+Since regression assumes a normal distribution and can distort data that does not have a normal distribution (like rain rates), a final processing step involves computing initial rain rates from the calibration data and matching the Cumulative Distribution Function (CDF) with that of the microwave rain rates to create a lookup table (LUT) that adjusts the distribution of the SCaMPR rain rates to match that of the calibration microwave rain rates.
+Finally, to account for the effects of evaporation of hydrometeors below the cloud base, the average relative humidity (RH) over the lower third of the atmosphere from the Global Forecast System (GFS) model is used to adjust the rainfall rates downward in dry environments.

-Additional details on SCaMPR can be found in the following reference:
+Additional details on SCaMPR can be found in the following references:

 Kuligowski, R. J., 2010: Rainfall Rate (QPE) Algorithm Theoretical Basis Document, NOAA / NESDIS / STAR., 44 pp.